 Don't miss: Lake St. Moritz and the scenic train journey from Chur to Tirano passing by St. Moritz.

 Perhaps you want your train from London to Switzerland to head straight for the picturesque mountains, and in that case, we need to back step a little.
 You’ll still take the train from London to Paris, and you’ll still make your way to Gare de Lyon, but instead of boarding for Zurich, you’ll be heading for Lausanne.
 From here there are a few more changes involved, but we promise it’s worth it.

 From Lausanne, you’ll want to to take the train to Visp, a frequent service that will see you arrive in under two hours.
 Now you can really get into the Mountaineer spirit, as the train from Visp to Zermatt takes a spectacularly scenic route and once you step out of Zermatt station, just look up.
 There it stands, the Matterhorn, symbol of Switzerland and the perfect excuse to wrap your gums around some pyramid-shaped chocolate.

 Don't miss: The igloo village in December, the Matterhorn, and plenty of skiing and snowboarding activities.

 Train from London to Geneva

-And there you have it, the where and how and why (chocolate) to take the train, or car, or bus to Switzerland, so, what are you waiting for?
+And there you have it, the where and how and why (chocolate) to take the train to Switzerland, so, what are you waiting for?
 A European trip of a lifetime awaits!